a-type/verdant/docs/docs/react-router.md

   path: '/posts',
   exact: false, // optional. only match a complete path
   component: PostsPage,
-  onAccessible: async (params) => {
-    // preload UI or data for your route whenever a link
-    // to it is present in the current interface

-    // you can return a cleanup function which is called
-    // if the link unmounts without being clicked return () => {};
-  },
   onVisited: async (params) => {
     // preload data your route will need as soon as it
     // is mounted. this runs in parallel with any